agentmorris/camera-trap-ml-survey/README.md

 But the paper isn't about species classification; that was all just to get network activations they can feed into a graphical, time-series model they use for longer-term prediction of presence and multi-species interactions.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/evans2020.jpg" width="250">

+## Papers that I know exist, and I have access to, but that I just haven't read yet

+* Gimenez, O., Kervellec, M., Fanjul, J.B., Chaine, A., Marescot, L., Bollet, Y. and Duchamp, C., 2021.
+Trade-off between deep learning for species identification and inference about predator-prey co-occurrence: Reproducible R workflow integrating models in computer vision and ecological statistics. arXiv preprint arXiv:2108.11509.

 ## Papers I don't have access to but would read if I did